 - Congenital abnormalities such as Marfan syndrome or bicuspid valves present at birth that cause weakness of the artery walls

 Some people are at a higher risk for aneurysms so it is important to know the risk factors.
-These include individuals who:
+At-risk individuals include those who:

 - Are male

 - Have high blood pressure